Content on this page was generated by AI and has not been manually reviewed.

 How do I integrate Zscaler with my identity provider?

 Zscaler supports major IdPs Okta, Azure AD, Google Workspace, etc. for SSO and authentication policies.
 You configure trust between the IdP and Zscaler, then apply access policies based on user identities and groups.
-Adguard vpn cost: comprehensive guide to pricing, plans, features, discounts, and how to choose the best option in 2025
+Vpn vs cloudflare: Understanding VPNs, Cloudflare, and How Each Protects Privacy, Security, and Performance Online 2026

 Is Zscaler service edge suitable for BYOD programs?